golang/vulndb/doc/triage.md

 4. Send the commit for review and approval.
 See the Go [contribution guide](https://go.dev/doc/contribute) for sending a change on Gerrit.
+5. If you make changes to the report during review, run `vulnreport fix <GitHub issue number>` before re-mailing to update the OSV and perform other useful actions.

 ### If the report is labeled `excluded: REASON`